jasarole/BSGridSamples/README.md

 # BSGridSamples
-Using Bootstrap 5 - Essential Grids that every developer needs to know.
+Essential Grids that every developer needs to know, using Bootstrap 5.